Official information policy

 • Demonstrate clear knowledge and support of OIA requirements, and internal processes for managing OIAs

-• Ensure staff complete internal training modules on the OIA, and have access to internal guidance and tools
+• Ensure staff complete internal training modules on the OIA, and have access to internal guidance and tools.
+They will also promote the availability of the Ombudsman’s online training.

 • Ensure staff maintain records relevant to OIA requests and releases in line with departmental recordkeeping policy and procedure